 Before you glue the pairs of pieces together to make the shelf bottoms, take a look at the growth rings at the end of the boards.
 You'll probably notice that the rings curve toward one face of the board.
 If so, glue the boards with the rings facing up on one board and down on the other.
 This prevents any tendency for the boards to cup.
 If the growth rings go straight up and down, you have a stable quartersawn piece—just put the prettiest sides up.

-Add visual interest to your bookcase by routing a detail along the top and front edges of the shelf sides and rails.
-The detail can be an edge bead like the one shown here, a chamfer, a roundover, or anything else you like.
+Sand off the layout lines on the outside of the rails.
+Put glue in each counterbore and insert a screw-hole button.
+If desired, add visual interest to your bookcase by routing a detail along the top and front edges of the shelf sides and rails.
+The detail can be an edge bead, a chamfer, a roundover, or anything else you like.
 Rout before you attach the shelves to the rails.
+Apply two or three coats of finish, and your bookshelf is ready for duty.